FarzanSoli/Protein-Structure-Generation/README.md

+If you use this work please cite my work:

+'''
+@article{soleymani2023protinteract,
+  title={ProtInteract: A deep learning framework for predicting protein--protein interactions}, author={Soleymani, Farzan and Paquet, Eric and Viktor, Herna Lydia and Michalowski, Wojtek and Spinello, Davide}, journal={Computational and Structural Biotechnology Journal}, volume={21}, pages={1324--1348}, year={2023}, publisher={Elsevier}
+}
+'''

+'''
+@article{soleymani2024structure,
+  title={Structure-based protein and small molecule generation using EGNN and diffusion models: A comprehensive review}, author={Soleymani, Farzan and Paquet, Eric and Viktor, Herna Lydia and Michalowski, Wojtek}, journal={Computational and Structural Biotechnology Journal}, year={2024}, publisher={Elsevier}
+}
+'''

 # PDB Dataset retrieval for training the diffusion model from scratch
 This repository contains the codes to retrieve 3-D coordinates of the protein backbone from [PDB database][1].
 ## To prepare the dataset for training PeptiDiff, follow these steps: